Gekinzen/zen_barebone_alpha_development/README.md

 1. **One module at a time.** Convert `Workspaces` to vertical-aware, ship, validate.
 Then `SysRow` alone, ship, validate.
 Then `Taskbar` (the trickiest — has chevron-paginated scroll).
-Each module becomes a separate drop within the cycle.
+Each module becomes a separate release within the cycle.
 2. **Bar.qml uses Loader-driven RowLayout/ColumnLayout swap**, not
    GridLayout flow tricks.
 The flow-swap approach didn't size children the way RowLayout did in the live Quickshell build,